Start Your Master’s Degree as an Undergraduate

 15 courses (MBA), 12 courses (MS)

 These programs are among the country's most intensive and comprehensive master-level programs for financial planning.
-Attend classes on-campus, online, or both.
+Attend classes fully online.

 M.S. in Information Technology (MSIT)

 Employment growth for this program is projected at 30% through 2020.
 Our program balances both business and technology elements, preparing you to work and lead within the IT field.

 Meet and exceed the evolving demands of the public, private, and nonprofit sectors with your MPPA.
 You'll blend practice and theory in a highly respected, practical, and flexible program of study.